-Do you contribute to strategy, pivot, design, or innovation decisions?
+Do you contribute to strategy, pivot, or innovation decisions?
+Are you a UX designer looking to make ethical, supportive design decisions?
 Make sure you bring in perspectives outside your own, so your products & services support the complexity & diversity of human thinking.

 People in product design, management, ownership, and strategy generally have an ability to see problems with the way things work and aspire to fix them.
 They want to make an experience better.
 They persevere through the struggle of pulling a product or service together, energized by this “make-it-better” fervor and idealism.
 Their work is also tempered by the reality of the organization needing to sustain itself and be successful: profit, attention, loyalty, expansion, hiring, growth.
 People working in this complex environment, have historically focused on the solutions they make.
 For every successful solution, there is a problem.
 Mental model diagrams, behavioral audience segments, the front end of Jobs to be Done, or Outcomes, or Design Thinking … all these techniques explore the problem space.
 The goal is to illuminate the intents and purposes of a diversity of humans and help organizations deeply understand assorted human reasoning–and support it.
 (Regrettably, there are some organizations that follow dark patterns to achieve manipulation instead of support.)